mazrk7/reactive_assistance/README.md

 See an example of how to configure this package for use in the `example.launch` file.

+Some additional constraints/considerations before using this package:
+- It only operates on rectangular mobile bases, other geometric robot shapes have not yet been handled
+- No tests have been made in the gap detection routines for laser scans _without_ a full field-of-view
+- It's assumed that the laser data has been filtered already to _not_ contain range values within the robot's footprint

 This is a project regularly undergoing development and any contributions/feedback will be well-received.
 There is also a presentation in the `docs` directory for higher-level understanding of how this package operates.